dorymint/TODOGotcha/README.md

 # todogotcha
 ------------
-cli tool
+cli tool for gathering of "TODO: " from files

-TODO: update readme

 ## Installation
 ---------------